- Is there more to life on earth? Is there life after death?

 - Why the Catholic faith?

 Perhaps you have felt a stirring in your heart for some time now.
-If you have pondered over any of the questions, we invite you to journey with us.
+If you have pondered over any of these questions, we invite you to journey with us.
 Wherever you are in your journey, we welcome you here.

 God continually calls us into a relationship with Him.
 This journey begins through baptism and lasts throughout our lives.
-One common way of being in communion with the Catholic Church is through the Rite of Christian Initiation of Adults (RCIA) or Rite of Christian Initiation of Youths (RCIY).
+Join us through the Rite of Christian Initiation of Adults (RCIA or RCIY for Youth).